Anas-Qadil/webserv/README.md

  To compile and run this program, you will need a `C++` compiler such as g++ and the `make` build tool installed on your system.
  1. Clone this repository to your local machine using ```git clone https://github.com/Anas-Qadil/webserv.git```
+ 2. Navigate to the project directory: cd webserv
+ 3. Run make to compile the program.
+ 4. Run the program with the command ./webserv [configuration file]

+ Note: The program requires a configuration file to be specified as an argument.
+If none is provided, it will attempt to use the default configuration file located at ./config/default.conf.

+Once the program is running, you can test it by opening a web browser and navigating to http://localhost:<port>, where <port> is the port number specified in the configuration file.

+## Contributing

+If you would like to contribute to this project, please fork the repository and make your changes.
+Then, submit a pull request with your changes.
+Thank you for your contributions!

+## License

+This project is licensed under the MIT License.